Nkosi - So NiNi

 Earlier I wrote a detailed post, well borrowed actually, citing the most frequently used names of god in Africa.
 Interestingly several of them are very familiar to the western world, as they are some very old and rather weird deities.
 And, not surprisingly - very few comes close to the Name of All names used in the Bantu languages, especially Xhosa.
 The Great I am that I am, So NiNi na NiNi (Only the Cameroonians came close with Ninjyi)).
 When one looks into the grammar of the name, it has many different meanings at once.

 So NiNi na NiNi - I am that I am

-Anyways, the above is how you say His name in Xhosa, wether you like it or not.
-Its actually hard to argue with this when you get to know Xhosa and start to get a grip of ancient history, how big of a picture it really is and how much of it we can't and won't be able to see clearly.
+Anyways, the above is how you say His name in Xhosa and Zulu, wether you like it or not.
+Its actually hard to argue with this when you get to know deep Xhosa and start to get a grip of ancient history, how big of a picture it really is and how much of it we can't and won't be able to see clearly.
 However, if all this is new to you, off course, it will sound strange and perhaps mysterious.
 And I won't judge you for it.
 But now you know, so call out for So NiNi na NiNi.
 Not Jehovah or Javhe, desert deities.
-They won't help you..
+They won't and can`t help you..